SilverMagnum/algos-project2/README.md

 # algos-project2

-See this link for some details: https://www.ibm.com/developerworks/library/j-seqalign/
+See this link for some details on the algo: https://www.ibm.com/developerworks/library/j-seqalign/